 It makes sense that one of America’s top wine towns would look the other way when it comes to enjoying a nice glass of wine in the park.
 Though you can’t drink openly everywhere in town, you can relax with your favorite alcoholic beverage in Sonoma Plaza, the only park in Sonoma that allows such indulgences.

-Best time to visit: The most popular time of year to visit wine country is June through October.
+When to visit: The most popular time of year to visit wine country is June through October.
 Try the Sonoma County Harvest Fair, which is held in October.
 The annual event features world-class wines, craft beers and award-winning food.

-Known for blues, Elvis Presley and barbecue, Memphis is considered one of America’s great cultural institutions.
+Known for the blues, Elvis Presley and barbecue, Memphis is considered one of America’s great cultural institutions.
 The city’s legendary Beale Street also has the distinction of being exempt from the statewide ban on open containers, making this Tennessee town a must-visit for those who like to wet their whistle.

 When to visit: The annual Beale Street Music Festival held in May offers some of the biggest names in music.
 Looking for something a little quirkier?
 Opt for Elvis Week, held every August.